-Review the Monologue Scoring Rubric, the Sonnet Scoring Rubric and the Judges' Evaluation Form to understand the categories (below) by which the judges will evaluate your overall performance.
+Review the Monologue Scoring Rubric, the Sonnet Scoring Rubric and the Judges' Evaluation Form (available on our website on the Docs and Forms page) to understand the categories (below) by which the judges will evaluate your overall performance.

 Understanding

 - A thorough understanding of the text, including language, character and plot. - Within this category, there are three subcategories: Meaning, Language and Character.